-- A. Demonstrate knowledge of principles, skills, exercises, and physiological processes involved in developing cardiorespiratory fitness and of principles for selecting appropriate cardiorespiratory endurance conditioning activities. - B. Apply knowledge of techniques, resources, and use of technology for determining and monitoring intensity, duration, and endurance levels during aerobic activities, including student self-assessments (e.g., calculating target heart rates). - C. Select appropriate cardiorespiratory fitness activities for various developmental levels and purposes and for meeting the needs of all students. - D. Apply knowledge of techniques and procedures for evaluating and improving muscular strength, endurance, and flexibility and for determining appropriate levels of intensity, duration, and frequency of conditioning to meet individual needs. - E. Apply knowledge of principles, skills, exercises, and proper techniques for promoting strength and endurance of various skeletal muscles and muscle groups and appropriate equipment, practices, and considerations for conditioning. - F. Recognize components of flexibility (e.g., muscles, joints, ligaments, tendons) and principles, techniques, and proper form for exercises that promote flexibility (e.g., static and dynamic stretching). - G. Evaluate the safety and effectiveness of various exercises and types of conditioning for promoting muscular strength and endurance, flexibility, and good posture, including contraindicated exercises and body positions.
+- A. Demonstrate knowledge of principles, skills, exercises, and physiological processes involved in developing cardiorespiratory fitness and of principles for selecting appropriate cardiorespiratory endurance conditioning activities. - B. Apply knowledge of techniques, and resources, and use of (including technology) for determining and monitoring intensity, duration, and endurance levels during aerobic activities, including student self-assessments (e.g., calculating target heart rates, using heart-rate monitors). - C. Select appropriate cardiorespiratory fitness activities for various developmental levels and purposes and for meeting the needs of all students. - D. Apply knowledge of techniques and procedures for evaluating and improving muscular strength, endurance, and flexibility and for determining appropriate levels of intensity, duration, and frequency of conditioning to improve strength, endurance, and flexibility meet individual needs. - E. Apply knowledge of principles, skills, exercises, and proper techniques for promoting strength and endurance of various skeletal muscles and muscle groups (e.g., progressive resistance, weight training, body support, static and dynamic stretching) and appropriate equipment, practices, and considerations for conditioning. - F. Recognize components of flexibility (e.g., muscles, joints, ligaments, tendons) and principles, techniques, and proper form for exercises that promote flexibility (e.g., static and dynamic stretching). - G. Evaluate the safety and effectiveness of various exercises and types of conditioning for promoting muscular strength and endurance, flexibility, and good posture, including contraindicated exercises and body positions.

-Competency 006 (Health and Wellness): Demonstrate understanding of health and wellness concepts, including those related to nutrition, weight management, stress management, and social and emotional health and well-being, and analyze ways in which personal behaviors influence health and wellness.
+Competency 006 (Health and Wellness): Demonstrate understanding of health and wellness concepts, including those related to nutrition, weight management, stress management, and personal social and emotional health and well-being, and analyze ways in which personal behaviors influence health and wellness.